junxit/us-congress-bills-110/metadata.md

 - 2008-01-28 — Placed on the Union Calendar, Calendar No. 315.
 - 2008-01-28 — Reported by the Committee on Transportation.
 H. Rept.
 110-518.
 - 2008-01-28 — Reported by the Committee on Transportation.
 H. Rept.
 110-518.
+- 2008-01-29 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.
+- 2008-05-20 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2008-06-02 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment.
+With written report No. 110-343.
+- 2008-06-02 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment.
+With written report No. 110-343.
+- 2008-06-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 755.
+- 2008-06-05 — Cleared for White House.
+- 2008-06-05 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S5331)
+- 2008-06-05 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S5331)
+- 2008-06-06 — Message on Senate action sent to the House.